MolotovCherry/virtual-display-rs/README.md

 - Work on allowing custom resolution / refresh rate, perhaps with app for easy configuring
 - More than 1 monitor

+# Extra notes
+Some applications may not be able to see the virtual monitor, if you enabled while everything has been booted for awhile.
+You can fix this by rebooting.
+This seems to be an issue with Windows itself, but I do not know why.
+If anyone does know, please feel free to share information 😃

 # Contributions
 All contributions are welcome!
 If you have any questions, feel free to post in the project [Discussion](https://github.com/MolotovCherry/virtual-display-rs/discussions) section